 Spain are the last European nation to win the gold medal, at their home Games of Barcelona 1992.
 No Asian country has ever won gold; Japan achieved the bronze medal at Mexico 1968 and finished fourth at London 2012.

 The United States have won four of the six women's competitions staged so far but lost in the quarter-finals at Rio 2016 to eventual runners-up Sweden.
-Germany collected the gold medal with a 2-1 victory.
 Japan were runners-up at London 2012.
-These nations are likely to be in contention at Tokyo 2020 but the global growth of the game could see exciting new teams emerging.
+These nations will be in contention at Tokyo 2020 but the global growth of the game could see exciting new teams emerging like Chile or Zambia.

 The most powerful man in world football, FIFA President Gianni Infantino, joined the Olympic Channel Podcast to talk video assisted referees (VAR), how the women's game could be developed, and his plans for the Olympics in Japan.
 Plus, a random last question about golf.